peteroupc/html3dutil/doc/H3DU.Math.md

 #### Parameters

-* `plane` (Type: Array.&lt;Number>)<br>
+* `plane` (Type: Array.&lt;number>)<br>
     A four-element array defining the plane.
 The first three elements of the array are the X, Y, and Z components of the plane's normal vector, and the fourth element is the shortest distance from the plane to the origin, or if negative, from the origin to the plane, divided by the normal's length.

 #### Return Value

 A normalized version of
 the plane.
 Note that due to rounding error, the length of the plane's normal might not be exactly equal to 1, and that the vector will remain unchanged if its length is 0 or extremely close to 0.
-(Type: Array.&lt;Number>)
+(Type: Array.&lt;number>)

  <a name='H3DU.Math.planeNormalizeInPlace'></a>
 ### (static) H3DU.Math.planeNormalizeInPlace(plane)